milestonesys/mipsdk-samples-component/MatrixServer/README.md

 ![](MatrixServer.png)

-The listbox will contain one line for every matrix command being received.
+The table will contain one line for every matrix command being received.
 If the command is understood and password is correct, the camera being referenced will be displayed below on a row of 3 cameras.